Chapter 3 Data processing

 cruz$cohorts$spotted %>% names

-= yes, use it in the analysis).
-Any sightings that do not meet the inclusion criteria as specified in your settings will be included = FALSE
+[1] "segments" "das" "sightings"Note that the sightings table has a column named included (TRUE = yes, use it in the analysis).
+Any sightings that do not meet the inclusion criteria as specified in your settings will be included = FALSE, but they won’t be removed from the data.

-table also has a new column, ss_valid
+The sightings table also has a new column, ss_valid,

 indicating whether or not the group size estimate for this sighting

-is valid and appropriate for use in abundance estimation and detection function fitting
+is valid and appropriate for use in abundance estimation and detection function fitting when group size is used as a covariate.

 Since the sightings in each cohort are processed slightly differently according to the cohort’s specific settings – most importantly the species that will be included – you should expect different numbers of included/excluded sightings in each cohort dataset: